Why should workers join? What support can SAW give?

 What is UVW?

 United Voices of the World (UVW) is our parent union and is a member-led, direct action, campaigning trade union.
-UVW brings together workers across many sectors including cleaning, security, catering and portering from the predominantly outsourced facilities services sector, as well as travel agents, chefs, retail, construction and health care workers.
-Several sector groups have formed within the union, including sex workers, artists, childcare workers, gender-based-violence workers, charity workers and legal workers.
-SAW is the architectural workers sector group of UVW.
+UVW brings together workers across many sectors including cleaning, security, catering and portering.
+Several Sector Groups have formed within the union including: Design and culture workers, sex workers, childcare workers, gender-based-violence workers, architectural workers, charity workers and legal sector workers.

 Do I need to tell my boss if I join?